-- The Girard GG750 has a manual override to close the awning in case of power failures. - Remove the endcap opposite the motor, by removing the 3 Philips head screws. - Using a 13mm wrench, turn the square manual override shaft in order to close the awning, see Figure below.
-NOTE: The manual override is one-way, it can only be used to close the awning. - Replace endcap using the 3 Philips head screws. - Figure below is showing a right hand motor version of the GG750.
-If your coach is equipped with a left hand version, the manual override will be on the opposite side. - Once power is restored, the awning will resume normal operation.
+- 1. The Girard GG750 has a manual override to close the awning in case of power failures. - 2.
+Remove the endcap opposite the motor, by removing the 3 Philips head screws. - 3.
+Using a 13mm wrench, turn the square manual override shaft in order to close the awning, see Figure 15-5.
+NOTE: The manual override is one-way, it can only be used to close the awning. - 4.
+Replace endcap using the 3 Philips head screws. - 5.
+Figure below is showing a right hand motor version of the GG750.
+If the motorhome is equipped with a left hand version, the manual override will be on the opposite side. - 6.
+Once power is restored, the awning will resume normal operation.